commit111/futurefits/README.md

 # FutureFits

-An e-commerce website built using StackBlitz editor, deployable with Netlify and Defang ⚡️
+An e-commerce website built using Bolt, StackBlitz, and deployable with Netlify and Defang ⚡️